UA-Libraries-Research-Data-Services/UALIB_ChemStructures/README.md

 reusing a large corpus of the structures as a dataset, then it is appreciated if you cite our work as we put the effort into the data compilation.
 The data within the data_analysis section was collected from Pubchem and is credited to NCBI: https://www.ncbi.nlm.nih.gov/home/about/policies/

-Lastly, any code in this repository is licensed under the BSD-2 license.
+Code in this repository is licensed under the BSD-2 license.
+Some portions are designed to work with proprietary software, such as MathWorks MATLAB and ChemAxon Marvin, which is not included under this license.
+Users must have valid licenses for any required proprietary software to run these portions of the code.